Small Business Real Estate Loans - 25 Year Fixed Rates

 - Renovation and remodeling - if you need to remodel your business property

-- New construction - if you need a new building or if you are constructing a new facility
+- Commercial construction Loans - if you need a new building or if you are constructing a new facility

 - Green Construction, Retrofit or Remodel - please see The Green Choice Loan™ page for more info